 - Open diaphragm grommets as required.
 Thread through only one cable at a time without a plug.
 Ensure diaphragm grommets are airtight.
 If required, remove plug from cable.
-After threading the cable through, re-fit the plug to the wire ferrules. - For cables without strain relief bushings, provide strain relief in the wiring chamber in the form of cable ties.
+After threading the cable through, refit the plug with wire ferrules. - For cables without strain relief bushings, provide strain relief in the wiring chamber in the form of cable ties.